Sillah-Babar/emonet-finetuning/README.md

 Comprehensive evaluation and visualization tools Pre-trained model weights

-Please refer to tge Readme.md inside the emotic folder for more detailed instructions on how an inference.
+Please refer to tge Readme.md [`README.md`](./emotic-on-emonet/Readme.md) for more detailed instructions on how an inference.